kasterlevi/6thManDataProject/Kaggle_Competition_Materials/Competition_README.md

 ### test.csv:

 This CSV contains the season stats for ___ 6th men, but does not contain the corresponding win percentage.
-You will use the CSV
+You will use the model you created using train.csv to create predictions for each of the rows in the CSV.
+You will then create a two column csv that contains these predictions.
+The first column will be the player id, and the second column will be the team win percentage prediciton for that player.
+This csv will then be compared against the actual solutions to determine the success of your model.

+### example_submission.csv:

+This CSV contains an example of what the